perryguloien/spotify/README.md

 # Spotify Artist Recommendation App (Python)

-Hello User!
 This application generates a list of recommended artists and their top songs based on an inputted artist name.
-Follow the instructions below!

 ## Installation